-Research scientists at the São Paulo State University (UNESP) in Brazil have synthesized a new compound that inhibits the replication of hepatitis C virus in several stages of its life cycle.
+Research scientists at São Paulo State University (UNESP) in Brazil have synthesized a new compound that inhibits the replication of the hepatitis C virus in several stages of its life cycle.
 Such viruses have a lipid-dependent life cycle and could be affected in many ways.
 Using bioconjugation, the scientists conjugated Hecate—a potent bacterial inhibitor and anticancer drug—and Gallic acid, thus forming GA-Hecate.
 The synthetic peptide GA-Hecate proved to be a high potential antiviral that could inhibit between 50% to 99% of all major steps within the HCV infectious cycle.

 Visualization of Genetic Mutation

-A team of researchers from New York University and Stanford University has developed a novel fluorescent reporter that allows detection of copy number variants (CNV) in single cells.
+A team of researchers from New York University and Stanford University has developed a novel fluorescent reporter that allows the detection of copy number variants (CNV) in single cells.
 CNV is a phenomenon in which sections of the genome are duplicated or deleted that affects a considerable number of base pairs leading to genetic diversity, driving evolutionary processes, but can also cause genetic disease and cancer.
 The scientists used the CNV reporter in Saccharomyces cerevisiae to study CNV formation at the GAP1 locus, which encodes the general amino acid permease, and concluded that protein fluorescence increases proportionally with gene copy number.
-According to the research, molecular characterization of CNV-containing lineages shows that the CNV reporter detects different classes of CNVs, including aneuploidies, nonreciprocal translocations, tandem duplications, and complex CNVs.
+According to the research, the molecular characterization of CNV-containing lineages shows that the CNV reporter detects different classes of CNVs, including aneuploidies, nonreciprocal translocations, tandem duplications, and complex CNVs.

 CRISPR Cells Linked to Cancer Risk

 Two separate studies by Sweden’s Karolinska Institute and Switzerland-based pharmaceutical company Novartis resulted that cells whose genomes are successfully edited by CRISPR-Cas9 have the potential to trigger tumors inside a patient.
 Karolinska researches tested CRISPR on retinal cells while the Novartis group tested on pluripotent stem cells, but they found essentially the same phenomenon.
 Normally, CRISPR edited cells can survive or accept the edit when they have a dysfunctional p53 protein.
-In such condition, when the p53 tumor suppressor protein is dysfunctional cancer risk increases since p53 mutation is responsible for a variety of cancers: 43% colorectal cancers, 38% lung cancers, one-third of a pancreatic, stomach, and liver cancers and one-quarter of breast cancers.
+In such condition, when the p53 tumor suppressor protein is dysfunctional, cancer risk increases since p53 mutation is responsible for a variety of cancers: 43% colorectal cancers, 38% lung cancers, one-third of a pancreatic, stomach, and liver cancers and one-quarter of breast cancers.